ABOVE PIC SHOWS

 true bolt on modification that includes all necessary

-clamp and bracket, allen head screws and washers, cap and a
+clamp and bracket, cap and a

 longer return hose.
+Tank has female N.P.T. ports Size:

 The